The Best Pattern Makers Paper and Alternative Affordable Options.

 WHICH IS THE BEST PATTERN MAKERS PAPER?

 When it comes to the absolute best choice for pattern paper, the Bienfang Sketching and Tracing Paper is the best option available.
 This paper has the perfect thickness to endure yet the ease of manipulation.
-It’s perfectly see-through so you will find that tracing your commercial patterns comes very easy.
-You can write and draw on it very smoothly and it also erases very well without tearing apart.
+It’s perfectly see-through, so you will find that tracing your commercial patterns is very easy.
+You can write and draw on it very smoothly, and it erases very well without tearing it apart.

 Pros: